p0stw3b/programming-25/data/ru/part-12/3-functional-programming.md

 <sample-output>

-Peter Python, оценка за курс Introduction to Programming 3 Peter Python, оценка за курс Introduction to AI 3 Olivia C. Objective, оценка за курс Data Structures and Algorithms 3
+Peter Python, grade for the course Introduction to Programming 3 Peter Python, grade for the course Introduction to AI 3 Olivia C. Objective, grade for the course Data Structures and Algorithms 3

 </sample-output>